Anjana-MU/..CSharp/SearchingAlgorithms/Notes.md

 - If not, then we check whether the key is greater than the element at mid2.
 If yes, then recur to the third part.
 - If not, then we recur to the second (middle) part.

+Built-In Searching methods:
+- Collection.Find , collection.FindAll, collection.FindLast can be used to search for a particular element
+- Array.BinarySearch() can also be used.
+It has 8 different overloads